 It is the responsibility of the diver to terminate the dive without fear of penalty whenever they feel it is unsafe to continue the dive.
-The Lead Diver may abort the dive and recall divers with or without cause and such decision shall not be disputed by the diver.
+The Lead Diver may abort the dive and recall divers at any time and such decision shall not be disputed by the diver.